-The Congo Basin encompasses about a quarter of the world’s rainforests, and is second only to the Amazon as the world’s biggest unbroken area of rainforest.
-Essential to global climate and conditions, it acts as an important carbon dioxide sink and an immensely huge conservation zone for a wide range of flora, fauna, people and habitats.
+The Congo Basin encompasses about a quarter of the world’s rainforests.
+It’s second only to the Amazon as the world’s biggest unbroken area of rainforest.
+Essential to global climate and conditions it acts as an important carbon dioxide sink.
+This is also a huge conservation zone for a wide range of flora, fauna, people and habitats.

-There are amazingly over 1010 bird species in this area, with great potential for more to be discovered, and the last count put mammals at over 400 species.
+There are amazingly over 1010 bird species in this area, with great potential for more to be discovered.
+Last count put mammals at over 400 species.
 Similar importance is put on the human population, resident for at least 50,000 years and intrinsically connected to the forest within which they live.
-Of particular interest are the pygmy Ba’Aka tribe with whom it’s possible to do safaris.
+Of particular interest are the pygmy Ba’Aka tribe.

 Odzala – Congo